revng/revng/share/doc/revng/user-manual/python-scripting.md

 ```

 You can provide a path to the resume directory (similar to `revng [command] --resume`).
-This useful if you want to persist changes for loading the project again in the future:
+This is useful if you want to persist changes so you can load the project again in the future:

 ```python
 >>> resume = "path/to/resume/dir"
 >>> project = CLIProject(resume)
 ```

-After that, you can to import a binary and run the [*initial auto analyses*](references/pipeline.md#analysis-lists), we have a method that does just that:
+After that, you can import a binary and run the [*initial auto analyses*](../references/pipeline.md#analysis-lists); we have a method that does just that:

 ```python
 >>> from revng.support import get_example_binary_path